Post-commit tests policies

 I found a test failure

-- Create a JIRA issue and assign it to yourself.
+- Create a GitHub issue and assign it to yourself.

 - Do high level triage of the failure.

-- Assign the JIRA issue to a relevant person.
+- Assign the issue to a relevant person.

-I was assigned a JIRA issue for a test failure
+I was assigned an issue for a test failure

 - Rollback the culprit change.